lorenarms/lorenarms/README.md

 </p>

  - [ ] write clean javascript code meant for front end UI's
- - [ ] build React applications to integrate with my C# API's
+ - [ ] build React frontends to integrate with my C# API's
  - [ ] use SignalR to develop a global-timer application

 ### Competencies